 Accessing Voicemail Off-campus: Your voicemail can be accessed remotely by dialling (01) 7083400 followed by # and your extension number and PIN.

 If you are currently working on a Windows 7 machine and are due an upgrade to Windows 10, please raise a ticket with Service Desk.
-Please ensure to provide the model of your current machine, along with the machine name (e.g. AB-DSK-123 OR AB-LAP-456) or Service Tag and we will get back to you on the status of this upgrade.
+Please ensure to provide the model of your current machine, along with the machine name (e.g. AB-DSK-123 OR AB-LAP-456) or Service Tag and we will get back to you on the status of this upgrade and if a replacement device is required, we will provide a quote for same.
 We advise you to review the following information, prior to raising a ticket:

 From 31 May 2021, Windows 7 devices on Maynooth University campus will be unable to access the internet.